Tribal Healing Program

 The Native American wellness and recovery book, The Red Road To Wellbriety: In the Native American Way, is Wellbriety's literary resource written by tribal members and for tribal members.
 This book a culturally-based wisdom provides a Native American perspective on the 12 Steps of Alcoholics Anonymous (AA).
 Borrowing from AA's "Big Book," The Red Road To Recovery utilizes the 12-step format to jumpstart the recovery of tribal members.
 On the other hand, instead of a checklist to be completed, Wellbriety's sober guide looks at the steps through the lens of the Medicine Wheel's circle teachings.
 In essence, Red Road integrates the traditional principles of AA within the centuries-old traditions of Native American ancestors as a way to teach tribal guests cultural information about healing from substance use disorders.

-During a guest's time in Puget Sound's Tribal Healing program, they are provided a copy of The Red Road To Wellbriety as a recovery resource to guide them on their journey to long-lasting recovery.
-Wellbriety's recovery literature can also be purchased for $18 through Wellbriety's website for all those who would like to review its wisdom.
+During a guest’s time in Puget Sound’s Tribal Healing program, they are provided a copy of The Red Road To Wellbriety as a recovery resource to guide them on their journey to long-lasting recovery.
+Wellbriety’s recovery literature can also be purchased through Wellbriety’s website for all those who would like to review its wisdom.

 Reach Out To Join Our Tribal Healing Program